-SENSE1+, SENSE2+, SENSE3+ (Pins 4, 12, 38): The Positive (+) Input to the Differential Current Comparators.
+SENSE1+, SENSE2+, SENSE3+ (Pins 37, 13, 4): The Positive (+) Input to the Differential Current Comparators.
 The ITH pin voltage and controlled offsets between the SENSE- and SENSE+ pins in conjunction with R{SENSE} set the current trip threshold.
+For the boost channel, the SENSE3+ pin supplies current to the current comparator when it is greater than $INTV{CC}$.

-SENSE1-, SENSE2-, SENSE3- (Pins 3, 11, 39): The Negative (-) Input to the Differential Current Comparators.
-When SENSE1- is 3.2V or greater, it supplies the majority of the sleep mode quiescent current instead of V{IN} , further reducing the input-referred quiescent current.
-The SENSE- pins supply current to the current comparators when they are greater than INTV{CC}.
+SENSE1-, SENSE2-, SENSE3- (Pins 38, 12, 5): The Negative (-) Input to the Differential Current Comparators.
+When SENSE1 is 3.2V or greater, it supplies the majority of the sleep mode quiescent current instead of V{BIAS} , further reducing the input-referred quiescent current.
+For the buck channels, the SENSE pins supply current to the current comparators when they are greater than $INTV{CC}$.

-GND (Exposed Pad Pin 41): Ground.
+PGND (Exposed Pad Pin 39): Driver Power Ground.
 Connects to the sources of bottom N-channel MOSFETs and the (-) terminal(s) of decoupling capacitors.
 The exposed pad must be soldered to PCB ground for rated electrical and thermal performance.